cmgoffena13/DE-Capstone-Portfolio-1/README.md

   ]
 }
 ```
 <sup>Initial thoughts: this has multiple updated epoch timestamps.
 Broken down into the filer_info and the actual trade info.
+Looks like we are only given a bucket range of the amount in the trade.
 There are multiple dates that need to be understood on the transaction.
 Report Date is almost a month after the actual transaction date, so there is lag.
 Updated epoch is a godsend.</sup>

 ## Integration Layer